 While our measuring guide and conversation charts are useful sizing tools—especially if you're shopping for shoes online—nothing beats trying on a pair in person (if you can).
 That's because the type of footwear (e.g. boots, loafers, heels) and its materials (leather vs. synthetic) will affect its fit and feel.
 So go ahead and give them a test run, walk, trot, dance—whatever moves you.

-The Essential Guide to Men's Shoe Sizing in Inches
+The Essential Guide to Measuring Your Shoe Size

 International Shoe Size Conversion Chart